DeSales University: Athletics

 Billera Hall is an 82,500 ft2 recreational facility with a fitness center with weights and aerobic areas, a gym with 3 full basketball courts, a running track and roll down curtains that can separate the large space into 3 smaller stations as needed for basketball, volleyball, or tennis.
 As one large space, the courts can be used for lacrosse, baseball, or track practice.
 Outdoor facilities include a soccer field, turf field for lacrosse field, softball field, baseball field, and track.

 DeSales has 18 varsity athletic teams.
 They compete in NCAA Division III within the MAC Freedom of the Middle Atlantic Conferences.
 Club sports include: swimming, tennis, cheerleading, the dance team, equestrian team, men's and women's rugby, men's ice hockey and men's volleyball.

 In 2017, DeSales women's basketball earned an at-large bid to the NCAA Division III tournament.

 Mascot

 Frankie the Bulldog is a french bulldog, and varsity athletic teams use the nickname "Bulldogs."
 Before 2001, the mascot for Allentown College was a centaur, and teams used the moniker "Allentown College Centaurs".

 Student media

-The DeSales Messenger is the university's only student-run newspaper.
+The DeSales Messenger is the university's student-run newspaper.
 WDSR is the university's internet radio-only station.